tari/83pa28d/lesson/day15.md

         ADC    A, (IX + 1)
         LD     (IX + 1), A

-Okay, we get one byte of the multiplier into H and multiply H by C using the routine below, getting the product in HL.
-Now we take this partial product and integrate it into the current full product.
+We get one byte of the multiplier into H and multiply H by C using the routine below, getting the product in HL.
+Now, we take this partial product and integrate it into the current full product.

         JR     NC, _EndB